buildbotics/tpl-docs/TextLibrary.md

 ## Functions <a name = 'Functions' />
 ### AddFontFolder(path) <a name = 'AddFontFolder' />
 #### Description
 AddFontFolder provides a path to a folder where fonts are contained.
-Upon receiving a path to a folder, AddFontFolder searches that folder and all subfolders for files containing fonts that are readible by GetTextPaths.
+Upon receiving a path to a folder, AddFontFolder searches that folder and all subfolders for files containing fonts that are readable by GetTextPaths.
 Each readable file is added to the list of known fonts and becomes available for use.

 ####Example
 The following example adds all fonts in the /usr/share/librecad/fonts folder.